LexisNexis Risk Solutions Recognized as a Leader in Digital Fraud Management Analyst Report

-- The independent research firm recognized the company for its "strong rule and AI-based risk scoring and behavioral biometrics."
+- Independent research firm recognized the company for its "strong rule and AI-based risk scoring and behavioral biometrics".

-ATLANTA, Aug.
-30, 2023 /PRNewswire/ -- LexisNexis® Risk Solutions has been named a leader by Forrester Research Inc. in The Forrester Wave™: Digital Fraud Management (DFM), Q3 2023 report.
-LexisNexis Risk Solutions received the highest possible scores (5.0) in 13 of the 22 evaluated criteria, including user management, rule management, statistical decisioning, customer authentication policies, integration, vision, roadmap, community and innovation.
+ATLANTA, Sept.
+5, 2023 /PRNewswire/ -- LexisNexis® Risk Solutions has been named a leader by Forrester Research, Inc. in The Forrester Wave™: Digital Fraud Management (DFM), Q3 2023 report.
+LexisNexis Risk Solutions received the highest possible scores (5.0) in 13 of the 20 evaluated criteria, including user management, rule management, statistical decisioning, customer authentication policies, integration, vision, roadmap, community and innovation.

+According to the Forrester report, "LexisNexis Risk Solutions has strong rule and AI-based risk scoring and behavioral biometrics.
+LexisNexis Risk Solutions augmented its DFM solution by acquiring behavioral biometrics vendor BehavioSec in May 2022.
+The vendor's solution focuses on customer digital experiences and reducing friction and attrition."

-The LexisNexis® Dynamic Decision Platform® is key to the company's ability to provide sophisticated DFM solutions to the market.
-The Dynamic Decision Platform uses digital identity intelligence, workflow and orchestration and case management for clients to make more accurate and timely decisions about risk and trust.
+Through the recently launched LexisNexis® BehavioSec® capability, customers can now leverage behavioral biometric intelligence technology that provides a seamless experience to genuine users, actively identifying threats and protecting customers.
+LexisNexis® Dynamic Decision Platform, part of LexisNexis® Digital Identity Network®, is key to the company's ability to provide sophisticated DFM solutions to the market.
+LexisNexis® Dynamic Decision Platform uses digital identity intelligence, machine learning, workflow and orchestration and case management for clients to make the most accurate and timely decisions about risk and trust.

 About LexisNexis Risk Solutions